 Want to develop as a freelance writer?
 Want to charge more for your time?
 Want to eventually start a writing or content business?
 Create a brand.
 The best writers I know have great brands and they get great clients because of their positioning.
 Here’s how to build your own freelance writer brand.

 Being able to charge more for your writing comes down to how prospects and clients perceive you.
 It’s important to put your best foot forward with your personal brand and focus on first impressions.

-Here are some quick personal branding tips for writers who are seeking to charge more for their time and are keen to create a credible wrter brand, fast.
+Here are some personal branding tips for writers who are seeking to charge more for their time and are keen to create a credible wrter brand, fast.

 - 1 Create a personal website for your writing

 - 2 Get design collateral to professionalise your brand

 - 3 Create profiles on freelance writing directories & websites

 - 4 Have a digital portfolio ready to go

 - 6 Share compelling content with your network